ebagdasa/propaganda_as_a_service/README.md

 an attacker-selected spin, we aim to achieve two goals: first, to increase awareness of threats to ML supply chains and social-media platforms;
 second, to improve their trustworthiness by developing better defenses.
-When illustrating how language models can be used to produce propaganda, we intentionally avoid controversial or divisive examples and topics, but this is not an inherent technological limitation.

 ## Repo details